 Global Citizen campaigns to achieve the UN’s Global Goals, 17 goals working together to end extreme poverty and its systemic causes by 2030.
 The UN Global Goal 5 works for gender equality — in tandem with other goals such as Goal 3 for health and well-being, Goal 4 for education, etc.

-Through our Demand Equity campaign pillar, you can join us in taking action every day of the year — including through the 16 Days campaign — to stand up for women’s health and rights.
-All you need to do is sign up as a Global Citizen (if you’re not already), and head here to start taking action.
+Through our Empower Girls NOW campaign pillar, you can join us in taking action every day of the year — including through the 16 Days campaign — to stand up for women and girls' health and rights.
+All you need to do is download our app or head to our website to sign up as a Global Citizen (if you’re not already), and start taking action!
+Check out our dedicated 16 Days campaign page too to discover actions you can take this 16 Days.

 8. Show Up in Person